 You need a prescription to get any benzodiazepines, including Xanax, and you’ll need to be careful to take only the dosage prescribed to you.

 Other benzodiazepines you might be prescribed for anxiety or panic disorder include:

 If Xanax does not work for you or if you experience side effects, your doctor might have you try another benzodiazepine.

 - Medicare offers Xanax coverage through Part D and many Medicare Advantage plans.

 - Keep in mind that your Medicare Advantage plan will need to include Part D coverage to cover your Xanax prescription.

-- You’ll save the most money by taking the generic form of Xanax, called alprazolam.
+- You’ll save the most money by taking the generic form of Xanax, which is called alprazolam.

-- Depending on your plan, you might be able to get alprazolam without a copayment or at a very low price.
+- Depending on your insurance plan, you might be able to get alprazolam without a copayment or at a much low price.